Building A Raised Fish Pond

 Water Quality

 Maintaining good water quality is crucial for the health of your fish and plants.
-Regularly test the water for pH, ammonia, nitrites, and nitrates levels.
+Regularly test the water for pH, ammonia, nitrites, and nitrate levels.

 Cleaning the Pond